bluebluegrass/xhs_tracker/README.md

 ## How It Works
 - Runs hourly by default via `.github/workflows/xhs.yml`; you can tweak the cron expression to suit your needs.
 - Installs Python 3.11, the project requirements from `requirements.txt`, and Playwright Chromium so the scraper can run in Actions.
-- Executes `xhs_watch.py`, which reads keywords from environment variables, checks each result, and sends new matches to Telegram.
+- Executes `xhs_watch.py`, which reads keywords from environment variables, checks each result, and sends new matches (with cover image + summary when available) to Telegram.
 - Persists the list of seen post IDs between runs (`xhs_seen.json`) using the Actions artifacts API so duplicates are not re-sent.

 ## Required Secrets